 I believe champion juicers belong to a whole new classification of juice extractors—high-speed masticating juicers.

 With that said, juice produced by this machine is subpar in comparison to real slow juicers.

-This juice press can process almost anything from soft fruits to dense veggies, leafy greens (not that efficient), wheatgrass (with a separate attachment), and some nuts and beans.
+The Champion juice press can process almost anything from soft fruits to dense veggies, leafy greens (not that efficient), wheatgrass (with a separate attachment), and some nuts and beans.

 Dense produce includes bitter gourd, pineapple, celery, yakon, pumpkin, beets, broccoli, sweet potato, cauliflower, ginger, pear, cucumber, pepper, cilantro, coconut, carrots, asparagus, garlic, apple, fennel, watermelon and turmeric.